Frequently Asked Questions

 While it is true that Captain Don’s Habitat was built and is operated by divers for divers, nothing could be further from the truth.
 Approximately 45% of our guests are non-divers and many of them repeat guests…with our world-class restaurant, The Spa, beautiful view of Klein Bonaire and Bonaire’s unbelievable sunsets, our freshwater pool overlooking the sparkling Caribbean Sea, one of the best house reefs on the island for snorkeling…many non-divers have come to enjoy the peace, tranquility and beauty that Bonaire has to offer while enjoying the services, surroundings, and ambiance of Captain Don’s Habitat.

 My spouse or traveling partner does not dive, will he/she be bored?

 As the old saying goes, “To each his/her own”, applies in this case.
 The island has numerous activities other than diving to offer.
-Island Tours, kayaking in the mangroves, ocean kayaking, windsurfing, snorkeling, bird watching, shopping, mountain biking, horseback riding, deep sea fishing, tour of Washington-Slagbaai National Park and Museum are just a few of the other activities to be enjoyed on the island and to fill their days.
-They can also just relax with that book they’ve been wanting to read but never had the time while lying around our fresh water pool or indulge themselves in the services of The Spa at Captain Don’s Habitat located on site in the Dive Center building.
-Non-divers are also welcome to sign up on our dive boat trips($10/person/trip) and enjoy the great snorkeling we have at virtually all the dive sites our boats travel to or simple go along for the boat ride and watch the bubbles and enjoy the scenery.
+Island Tours, kayaking in the mangroves, ocean kayaking, windsurfing, snorkeling, bird watching, shopping, mountain biking, horseback riding, deep-sea fishing, a tour of Washington-Slagbaai National Park and Museum are just a few of the other activities to be enjoyed on the island and to fill their days.
+They can also just relax with that book they’ve been wanting to read but never had the time while lying around our freshwater pool or indulge themselves in the services of The Spa at Captain Don’s Habitat located on-site in the Dive Center building.
+Non-divers are also welcome to sign up on our dive boat trips($10/person/trip) and enjoy the great snorkeling we have at virtually all the dive sites our boats travel to or simply go along for the boat ride and watch the bubbles and enjoy the scenery.

 What is Captain Don’s Habitat policy on flying after diving?